Rajspeaks/Rajspeaks/README.md

   def qualification():
     #About my Educational/Qualification status
     print('📚 10th & 12th (Science) standards from
-               - Jadavpur Vidyapith (2014-2016),
+               - Jadavpur Vidyapith,\
               Bachelor of Computer Application from
-               - Netaji Subhash Engineering College (2016-2019),
+               - Netaji Subhash Engineering College,\
               Master of Computer Application from
-               - Heritage Institute of Tcehnology (2019-present)\
+               - Heritage Institute of Tcehnology\
         ')

   def interests():
     #My interests
-    print('👨‍💻 Blogging, 📸 Photography,
+    print('👨‍💻 Blogging, 📸 Photography,\
-           📖 Reading story books,
+           📖 Reading story books, \
-           🎬 Science-friction movies,')
+           🎬 Science-friction movies,\

+         ')

   def current_tatus():
     #About my current work status
     print('📝 Actively looking for opportunities
-              - to work in the real life projects, Trying to upgrading myself
+              - to work in the real life projects,\
+              Trying to upgrading myself
               - with new skills\')

   def funFact():
     print('⚡️ I love  memes & jokes!
-              - But my own jokes are too lame to share with you!!!!')
+              - But my own jokes are too lame to share with you!!!! \

+          ')

 Rajdeep.skills()